 At Durham Gilesgate Primary School we have developed a structured approach to teaching and embedding values including British Values with our children.

-Values is a curriculum driver which helps to ensure that the teaching of values underpins the curriculum and that the work which we do is reinforced regularly in each class.
+Values is one of our curriculum drivers and as such it helps to ensure that the teaching of values underpins the curriculum and that it supports the learning in PSHE and RSE

-We have chosen five Core Values and these are; Tolerance, Respect, Equality, Community and Independence.
-We have also chosen concepts that are linked to these values and each month (with the exception of August) one of the linked concepts will be introduced in a school assembly, taught within each class and followed up with relevant curriculum links.
-Where possible we will also make these relevant to ongoing topical issues in the news and both national/or international events such as Remembrance Day, the International Day of Democracy, Holocaust Memorial Day etc.
+We have five Core Values and these are; Tolerance, Respect, Equality, Community and Independence.
+We have also chosen concepts that are linked to each of these values and each month (except for August) one of the linked concepts will be introduced in a school assembly, taught within each class and followed up with relevant curriculum links.
+These concepts have been reviewed and sequenced to match and support the Jigsaw PSHE curriculum.
+Where possible we will also make these concepts relevant to ongoing topical issues in the news and/or national/or international events such as Remembrance Day, the International Day of Democracy, Holocaust Memorial Day etc.

-As an example; in November we will be teaching about the concept of Empathy which we have linked to the Core Value of Respect.
-This work will tie in with Remembrance Day.
-You can view the outline plan that develops these concepts over a two year cycle here)
+As an example; in January we will be teaching about the concept of Aspiration which we have linked to the Core Value of Independence.
+This work will tie in with the Jigsaw PSHE theme of Dreams and Goals.
+(You can view the outline plan that develops these concepts over a two-year cycle)

-By doing this we will be able to meet our obligation to teach children about British Values.
-British Values underpin society but in order to understand them we need to develop the language that helps children to talk about and describe their choices and their understanding of moral issues and culture.
+By doing this we will be able to meet our obligation to teach children about British Values in a broad structured way.
+British Values underpin our society but in order to understand them we need to develop the language that helps children to talk about and describe their choices and their understanding of moral issues and culture.
+British Values are also supported by the work of the Pupil Parliament and the involvement of children in our school and community.

 The British Values and how they are developed through our values curriculum are:-